threekeytherapy/threekeytherapy.com/_workshops/seminar.md

 ## Teacher

-The seminar will be led by [Steffen Lundgaard](https://manuvision.es/en/steffen-en/), founder of Manuvision Barcelona, who has been treating and teaching since 2007.
+The seminar will be led by [Steffen Lundgaard](https://manuvision.es/en/steffen-en/), founder of Manuvision Barcelona, who has been teaching since 2007.

 More about:
 * [Manuvision treatments](../bodytherapy)